GrischuG/Stereoscopic-Image-Viewing-and-Measuring-Prototype/README.md

 # Installation

-1. npm install -> if you get errors in the next step run npm install again
+1. `npm install` -> if you get errors in the next step run npm install again
-2. npm run start -> this will start the webpack server on localhost port 8080
+2. `npm run start` -> this will start the webpack server on localhost port 8080
 3. run a server with https.
-For example, ngrok: https://ngrok.com/ -> after registration locate your ngrok exe file and run ``./ngrok http 8080 --host-header="localhost:8080" ``
+For example, ngrok: https://ngrok.com/ -> after registration locate your ngrok exe file and run `./ngrok http 8080 --host-header="localhost:8080" `.
+A link will be provided in the terminal with which the website can be accessed from the web.

 # Use